-Knud was born on January 16, 1842, in Göl, Hallingdal, Norway, thought to be the fourth of nine children of Ottar Ivarsen and Mari Engebretsdr.
+Knud was born on January 16, 1842, in Göl, Hallingdal, Norway, fourth of eight children of Ottar Ivarsen and Mari Engebretsdr.
 Göl was a subsistence farming community in South Central Norway between Oslo and Bergen.
-Other than his baptism date of February 27, 1842, nothing is known of his life in Norway.
-The family probably struggled with food shortages resulting from periodic crop failures, including years 1859-1861.
+Nothing is known of his life in Norway other than his baptism date of February 27, 1842, His family probably struggled with food shortages resulting from periodic crop failures, including during the years just prior to his emigration.

-The date of and reason for Knud's emigration from Norway are not known; his obituary stated that he emigrated by himself in 1861.
+Knud's obituary stated that he emigrated by himself in 1861.
+However, records show he left Norway with his brother Engebret in late April, 1861 for what must have been a trip of more than 3 months on a wooden sailboat.
 At that time people were leaving Norway for America because of over population, food shortage, opportunity and just plain adventure.
-Yearly emigration from Norway to the United States probably exceeded 8,000 before and during the early years of the Civil War.
+Estimated yearly emigration from Norway to the United States exceeded 8,000 before and during the early years of the Civil War.
 Some entered the United States through Castle Garden, New York but most probably entered through Canada and did not leave a record of their arrival.

-In late 1861 Knud was living in Kenyon Township, Goodhue County, Minnesota.
+Knud appeared to be in Kenyon Township, Goodhue County, Minnesota in late 1861.
 Minnesota had been a state for less than four years and was in the early stages of European settlement.
-It was on the edge of the frontier which the native population still considered home.
+It was on the edge of the frontier; the native Sioux population still considered it home.
 Minnesota had a few small villages, St. Paul and St. Anthony (Minneapolis) were just beginning to develop and most people lived on isolated farms.
 Fort Snelling, a recently deactivated frontier army post on the confluence of the Mississippi and Minnesota rivers was less than 40 years old.
 Kenyon Township was organized in 1858.
-Many Kenyon area residents were from Norway and many of those came from Göl where Knud was born.
-They even established a Lutheran congregation that became the Göl Lutheran Church.
-It is not surprising that Knud would land in Kenyon which was populated in large part from his Norwegian home community.
+Many Kenyon area residents were from Norway and many of those came from near where Knud was born.
+They